The History of Tirupati Balaji Temple

 The Seshachalam hill range that houses Tirupati Balaji Temple has seven peaks.
 It is believed that each peak represents each head of Adisesha, the serpent God in Hinduism.
 Tirupati Temple's history and the rituals practised here are fascinating.
 It is known as the "Temple of the Seven Hills" as it is located on Venkatadri, the seventh peak of the hill range.
 Read on to learn more about Tirupati temple's details and how it came to be.

-a black and white image of a man throwing colour at devotees at temple
+man throws colour at devotees at temple

 The Esteemed Patronage